leomorpho/goship/README.md

 make help # Shows all the commands you can run
 ```

+## Database

+The current options are:
+- Standalone Postgres DB (which you can host anywhere, including locally with Docker)
+  - For free deployments, see [Supabase](https://supabase.com/pricing) or [Neon](https://neon.tech/pricing).
+There are also other free options available, and if you host each one of your projects on a different DB, you can use the free tier for all your projects!
+- Embedded SQLite DB (which is great for small projects and local development)

 ## Starting DB State

 To get a look at what tables are available to start off, you can run